 A success timeline featuring the most significant achievements of Bernie Sanders.

-Bernard "Bernie" Sanders is a prominent American politician currently serving as the senior United States Senator from Vermont.
-As the longest-serving independent in U.S. congressional history, he has maintained a close relationship with the Democratic Party, caucusing with them in both the House and Senate.
-He ran for the Democratic presidential nomination in both 2016 and 2020.
-Sanders is widely considered a leading figure in the modern American progressive movement, advocating for policies such as Medicare for All, free college tuition, and a higher minimum wage.
+Bernie Sanders is a prominent American politician, currently serving as the senior U.S. Senator from Vermont.
+As the longest-serving independent in Congress, he closely aligns with the Democratic Party, having caucused with them and actively sought their presidential nomination in both 2016 and 2020.
+He is widely regarded as a leading figure in the modern American progressive movement, advocating for policies aimed at social and economic justice.

-In the summer of 1963, after further protests, the University of Chicago ended racial segregation in private university housing.
+In the summer of 1963, the University of Chicago ended racial segregation in private university housing after protests.

 In 1981, Sanders ran as an independent for mayor of Burlington, Vermont, and defeated the Democratic incumbent.